darryltanzil/Minutes.ai/README.md

 5. Send the string chunk, send to GPT3, and then append a hard coded command.
 6. Send data to the front end, which will be sent to the text editor.

+## File structure
+/client/ is frontend
+/api/ is the backend

 ## Technologies / Libraries
 * HTML, CSS, JS
 * Node.js